-Welcome to this week’s edition of Dr2 Consultants’ Fit for 55 policy update.
-Dr2 Consultants is pleased to provide you with the latest insights on this package of climate and energy legislations, which was presented by the European Commission on 14 July, including updates on the decision-making process and the latest political developments in the EU institutions.
+Welcome back to this week’s edition of Dr2 Consultants’ Fit for 55 policy update.
+Dr2 Consultants is pleased to provide you with the latest insights on this package of climate and energy legislation, including updates on the decision-making process and the latest political developments in the EU institutions.
 Our Fit for 55 policy updates also include the latest developments related to the adoption of EU sanctions on Russia and the impact of the overall energy crisis on the Fit for 55 initiatives.

 Highlights of the week